bellingcat/auto-archiver/docs/source/how_to/authentication_how_to.md

 ⚠️WARNING⚠️: This will add the server scripts to the home directory of wherever this is running.

-- You can set the config option `"po_token_provider": true` under the `GenericExtractor` section of your config to "script" to enable the token generation script process locally.
+- You can set the config option `bguils_po_token_method` under the `generic_extractor` section of your `orchestration.yaml` config file to "script" to enable the token generation script process locally.
-- Or you can run the bgutil-ytdlp-pot-provider server separately using their Docker image.
+- Alternatively you can run the bgutil-ytdlp-pot-provider server separately using their Docker image or Node.js server.

 ### Notes